ieeta-pt/DrAC/src/README.md

 ### Vocabulary creation
 To create vocabulary files for the Neji annotating system, it is firstly necessary to create domain specific vocabulary files following the procedure presented [here](https://github.com/bioinformatics-ua/DrAC/tree/master/vocabularies/README.md)

 Once the previous vocabulary files are created, it is necessary to filter and format them to be compliant with Neji.
-For this, firstly ensure that the variables `umls_rxnorm`, `umls_drugsbank` and `umls_aod` are correctly defined.
+For this, firstly ensure that the variables `umls_rxnorm`, `umls_drugbank` and `umls_aod` are correctly defined.
 Then, simply run the following command to create Neji compliant dictionary files.

     $ python main.py -v